A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Conclusion

 \section{Conclusion}

-The present tutorial paper derived the sample state augmentation approach for a multirate extended Kalman filter (MR-EKF) and provided critical implementation details.
-The MR-EKF was applied to a nonlinear model of the anaerobic digestion (AD) process, and an operating scenario relevant for pracitcal, full-scale AD plants was assumed.
+This tutorial derived the sample-state augmentation approach for a multirate extended Kalman filter (MR-EKF) for single and multiple augmentations.
+The MR-EKF was applied to a nonlinear model of the anaerobic digestion (AD) process, and an operating scenario relevant for practical, full-scale AD plants was assumed.
+By describing the complete workflow of its implementation, tuning, and application, it provided crucial implementation details that were missing in prior formulations.

-The performance of the MR-EKF was investigated for different parameters relevant for state estimation of biological processes, i.e., offline delay length, measurement noise levels, plant-model mismatch, and initial state error.
-An appropriate tuning was chosen systematically based on the tuning method proposed by Boulkroune \cite{Boulkroune.2023}, which was slightly refined to obtain fair comparison of influencing aspects of the error function.
+An appropriate tuning was chosen systematically based on the tuning method proposed by Boulkroune \cite{Boulkroune.2023}, which was slightly refined to obtain a fair comparison of influencing error function components.
+The performance of the MR-EKF was investigated for different parameters relevant for state estimation of biological processes, i.e., \mbox{offline} delay lengths, measurement noise levels, plant-model mismatch, and initial state error.

-The influence of individual parameters of the MR-EKF were systematically compared with respect to their estimation accuracy and run time.
-The most influential parameters were the initial state error and the delays of offline measurements.
-However, the tuning of the MR-EKF could be shown to drastically impact the outlined observations.
-Finding an appropriate tuning requires to properly select the involved EKF tuning matrix entries as well an error function by which to compare tunings.
+The effect of the individual MR-EKF parameters were compared with respect to their estimation accuracy and run time.
+The most influential parameters were the initial state error and the delays of the offline measurements.
+Moreover, the MR-EKF showed superior performance compared with a conventional MHE implementation and at a lower computational cost.
+However, the tuning of the MR-EKF was shown to drastically impact the observations obtained.
+Finding an appropriate tuning requires to properly select the EKF tuning matrix entries as well an error function by which to compare tunings.

-This work systematically demonstrates that a MR-EKF can deliver reliable state estimation of a nonlinear AD process with multirate measurement signals.
-For this purpose, it is paramount to have a well calibrated model and an appropriate tuning.
-The present paper provides guidance for practitioners working with multirate biological processes, and in particular derives insights for successfully applying the MR-EKF in monitoring and control schemes for demand-driven operation of full-scale AD plants.
+This work systematically shows that a MR-EKF can deliver reliable state estimation of a nonlinear AD process with multirate measurement signals.
+For this purpose, it is paramount to have a well calibrated model and an appropriate tuning in place.
+This tutorial provides critical implementation guidance for practitioners working with multirate biological processes.
+Particularly, it derives insights for successfully applying the MR-EKF in monitoring and control schemes for demand-driven operation of full-scale AD plants.